asadhameed/advance-react-typescript/00_react_testing/README.md

 5. When add the redux then get an error. without Redux it is working correctly
    1. One solution Provider become the directly parent of the CommentBox in the file of \_\_testsEnzyme\_\_/ComponentBox.test.tsx.
 It is not good solution.
 It is working but if we have more component then we should gives the Provider which is not a good solution
    2. Better solution makes a helper function (Root.tsx) which test component then just import it (\_\_tests\_\_/ComponentBox.test.tsx)
+   3. When you get the value from redux maybe first a property value will be not initial so for testing purpose we should define initial value (\_\_testEnzyme\_\_/CommentList.test.tsx)

 ## Available Scripts